typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 methods, discovering a simple tool for determining whether two method types *in general* are equivalent, and so that things you know about one easily carry over to the other.
-We will also explore methods that *cannot* be written in the existential style, at least under Scala's restrictions.
+We will also explore methods that *cannot* be written in the existential style, at least under Scala’s restrictions.

 *This article was tested with Scala 2.11.7.*